-Up to the dates indicated in the calendar, courses may be added or dropped (for a fee) according to the following procedure:
+Up to the dates indicated in the calendar, courses may be added or dropped according to the following procedure:

-- 1. Obtain forms from the Office of Academic Records and fill them out properly. - Secure approval of the advisor and financial aid officer. - Return the forms to the Office of Academic Records.
+- 1. Obtain forms from the Office of Academic Records and fill them out properly. - 2.
+Secure approval of the advisor and financial aid officer. - 3.
+Return the forms to the Office of Academic Records.